 You can copy and paste the files you want to keep to an external drive or a cloud-based storage such as Dropbox and iCloud.
 During copying files, you can decide whether you want to copy all files on this computer or just some important files.

-By now, you have had adequate backup of your data on the Mac running macOS Catalina.
+By now, you have had adequate backup of your data on the Mac running macOS Catalina and saved your passwords.
 You can move on to erase the Mac drive and downgrade from macOS Catalina.